 - depositing attorney funds and client funds into the same account (co-mingling funds).

 A complaint form received by the Cincinnati Bar Association is reviewed by our General Counsel to determine if there is a potential violation of the Ohio Rules of Professional Conduct.
 If a potential violation is found, the complaint is assigned to a member of our Grievance Committee for investigation.
 The investigator will talk with the person complaining, as well as with the attorney who has been complained about and anyone else who might have knowledge of the situation.
-The investigator then reports to the Grievance Committee as a whole and the committee will vote on whether or not to file a formal complaint with the Board of Commissioners on Grievance and Discipline.
+The investigator then reports to the Grievance Committee as a whole and the committee will vote on whether or not to file a formal complaint with the Board of Professional Conduct.

 Due to the complexity of some grievances, the investigation and determination may take several months.
 Every grievance must be evaluated on a case-by-case basis.
 Grievances are reviewed in the order in which they are received.